Skip to main content

 • The Agroecosystem Concept

 Agroecosystems are described by the interacting features of environmental and ecological characteristics of a farm and the surrounding area.
-Agroecosystems are complex and challenging to manage.
-The agroecology framework can help improve the sustainable management of agriculture and natural resources through the agroecosystem concept.
-“The Agroecosystem Concept” Extension program is a set of trainings aimed at county agriculture and natural resources agents and their stakeholders to increase the visibility of and engagement with agroecosystems.
-Participants should aspire to develop management strategies that improve environmental and economic outcomes of cropping systems from an understanding of the environmental and ecological characteristics of an agroecosystem.
+Agroecosystems are complex to manage within the trade-offs of competing outcomes.
+The agroecology framework aims to help improve management of natural resources and ecosystem services in agroecosystems.
+“The Agroecosystem Concept” Extension module is a set of trainings aimed at land managers and their local county agriculture and natural resources agents to map and plan agroecosystems for production, biodiversity, and resilience.
+Participants develop plant selection and management strategies within set space and time boundaries and aligned with the sustainability goals of agroecology.

 Agroecosystems